Western betrayal: Warsaw Uprising, 1944

 Since the establishment of the Polish government-in-exile in Paris and then in London, the military commanders of the Polish army were focusing most of their efforts on preparation of a future all-national uprising against Germany.
 Finally the plans for Operation Tempest were prepared and on 1 August 1944, the Warsaw Uprising started.
 The Uprising was an armed struggle by the Polish Home Army to liberate Warsaw from German occupation and Nazi rule.

 Despite the fact that Polish and later Royal Air Force (RAF) planes flew missions over Warsaw dropping supplies from 4 August on, the United States Army Air Force (USAAF) planes did not join the operation.
 The Allies specifically requested the use of Red Army airfields near Warsaw on 20 August but were refused by Stalin on 22 August (he referred to the insurrectionists as "a handful of criminals").
 After Stalin's objections to support for the uprising, Churchill telegraphed Roosevelt on 25 August and proposed sending planes in defiance of Stalin and to "see what happens".
 Roosevelt replied on 26 August that "I do not consider it advantageous to the long-range general war prospect for me to join you in the proposed message to Uncle Joe."
 The commander of the British air drop, Air Marshal Sir John Slessor, later stated, "How, after the fall of Warsaw, any responsible statesman could trust the Russian Communist further than he could kick him, passes the comprehension of ordinary men."

-Various scholars argue that during the Warsaw Uprising both the governments of the United Kingdom and United States did little to help Polish resistance and that the Allies put little pressure on Stalin to help the Polish struggle for freedom.
+Moscow Conference, October 1944

+When the Prime Minister of the Polish government-in-exile Stanisław Mikołajczyk attended the October 1944 Moscow Conference, he was convinced he was coming to discuss borders that were still disputed, while Stalin believed everything had already been settled.
+This was the principal reason for the failure of the Polish Prime Minister's mission to Moscow.
+The Polish premier allegedly begged for inclusion of Lwów and Wilno in the new Polish borders, but got the following reply from Vyacheslav Molotov: "There is no use discussing that; it was all settled in Tehran."

+It was revealed in 1973 that during the Moscow Conference Churchill had agreed to sacrifice the Polish claims in exchange for Stalin's support in the Hong Kong and other East Asian territories of the British Empire, as well as having Britain remain the arbiter of the Mediterranean Sea.